Eleven Sports: History

 In 2018, Eleven Sports launched services in Myanmar under the brand MY Sports, which broadcasts fixtures of Myanmar national team, U-23, U-21, U-18 teams and also exclusively broadcast Myanmar National League, General Aung San Shield, Serie A, FA Cup and Chinese Super League.
 They also have partnerships with MRTV-4, Channel 7, MRTV, Mizzima TV and Fortune TV for broadcasting football matches under MY Sports.

 In March 2019, Eleven renewed its rights to Formula One in Poland through 2022, also sub-licensing highlights to Polsat and race replays to TVP.
 It also launched services in Japan as its eleventh market, streaming games from NPB Farm League teams with associated digital coverage.
 In July 2019, nearly the remainder of Eleven Sports Poland was sold to Polsat, with Radrizzani maintaining a single share.
+In July 2019, Eleven Sports UK began to wind down operations, with Radrizzani admitting that trying to compete with the existing duopoly of Sky Sports and BT Sport was a "mistake".

 In June 2020, Eleven acquired rights to Pro League, Division B, and Women's Super League football in Belgium through the 2024–25 season, and later announced a partnership with Mediapro for the rights as part of a larger series of projects.

 In August 2020, the company announced a repositioning referred to as "Eleven 2.0", including a refocus (initially in Belgium, Italy, and Portugal) to include more "premium" sports rights, and also launching new verticals for women's sports, local sports ("Eleven Next"), and esports.
 A new logo rebranding the broadcaster as "Eleven" was also introduced.

 In October 2020, Eleven acquired rights to the Football Association of Thailand for the remainder of the calendar year.

 In November 2020, Eleven acquired MyCujoo, which was integrated in 2021 to form a larger consumer streaming business.

 In March 2021, Eleven acquired Team Whistle, an American digital media company focused on sports-related content.

 In April 2022, Eleven announced that they would be supporting the delivery of the FIFA OTT platform FIFA+.

-In September 2022, DAZN announced that it would acquire Eleven's sports media businesses, ELEVEN and Team Whistle; the purchase will expand its presence in Asia and Western Europe.
-ELEVEN subsequently announced that the South East Asia service would be discontinued on 31 December 2022.
-The deal was finalized on February 15th, 2023.
-Neither ELEVEN Japan, which became easy sports, and ELEVEN Poland, which remained under the ownership of Polsat, are included in the agreement.

-Programming

-Sports rights

-Content listed on the global platform can typically be watched by users regardless of location.
-Noted sports rights held by Eleven Sports include: